 - For more information on Title IX and the Sexual Misconduct Policy, including the contact information for the Title IX coordinator and deputy coordinators, visit Student Life’s Title IX web page.

-- For more information about how to report violations of Title IX, visit USF’s red folder for faculty and staff.
+- For more information about how to report violations of Title IX, visit USF’s care referral for faculty and staff.

 Title IX Office

-Deputy Title IX Coordinator for Faculty and Staff
+Liaison to Title IX for Faculty and Staff